-Located in the Halladay Student Services building, Judicial Affairs works to educate the campus community regarding standards for student conduct and to foster a community of civility, integrity, dignity, respect for others and appreciation for diversity.
-The office addresses behavioral misconduct, provides a resource for students concerning their rights and responsibilities and provides assistance to faculty, staff and students regarding student disciplinary matters.
-The Behavioral Intervention Team (BIT) is an advisory group to the Dean of Campus Life and Student Development.
+Located in the Halladay Student Services building, Suite 201, Student Rights & Responsibilities fosters learning and personal accountability by educating the University community on behaviors that promote civility and ethical standards.
+The office addresses behavioral misconduct, provides a resource for students concerning their rights and responsibilities and provides assistance to faculty, staff and students regarding student conduct matters.
+The Behavioral Intervention Team (BIT) is an advisory group to the Dean of Students that is focused on students of concern and students in crisis.
 The focus of BIT is to focus on prevention and timely intervention before a crisis arises.
 The office addresses issues of both undergraduate and graduate student populations.
 903-886-5195.

-Students are informed about their student rights and responsibilities primarily through the Student Guidebook which is produced by the Office of the Assistant Dean of Campus Life and Student Development annually.
+Students are informed about their student rights and responsibilities primarily through the Student Code of Conduct which is produced by the Office of the Associate Dean of Campus Life & Student Success annually.
 The Code of Student Conduct is applicable to every student enrolled at the University, whether the student is in residence, participating in study abroad, or completing coursework at an off-site location or online.
 Each student is expected to be fully acquainted with and held responsible for compliance with all published University policies.
-The student guidebook is available online http://www.tamuc.edu/campuslife/documents/studentGuidebook1.pdf to all students, faculty and staff.
-Limited hard copies of the guidebook are available in the office of the Assistant Dean of Campus Life and Student Development.
+The student guidebook is available online http://www.tamuc.edu/student_guidebook/Student_Guidebook.pdf to all students, faculty and staff.
+Limited hard copies of the guidebook are available in the office of the Associate Dean of Campus Life & Student Success.

 Student Health Services

-Located in Henderson Hall, the Health Services office offers affordable health care to undergraduate and graduate students as well as to the faculty and staff of A&M-Commerce.
-Some of the primary health care services include acute care and injuries, allergy injections, birth control, EKG’s, immunizations, flu shots, TB testing, labs, minor surgical procedures, physical exams, splints, STD/STI testing and treatment, stitches, women’s health, wound care, x-rays, diabetic and smoking cessation classes, and health related presentations and workshops.
+Located in Henderson Hall, the Health Services office offers affordable health care to undergraduate and graduate students of A & M Commerce.
+Some of the primary health care services include acute care and injuries, allergy injections, birth control, EKG’s, immunizations, flu shots, TB testing, labs, minor surgical procedures, physical exams, splints, STD/STI testing and treatment, stitches, women’s health, wound care, x-rays.
 903-886-5853.

 Bacterial Meningitis Vaccination Requirement